-1.7 Allegations of Abuse Against Teachers and Other Staff and Volunteers then the Governing Body will follow the school's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Staff and Volunteers and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the Designated Safeguarding Lead.
+- behaved in a way that has harmed a child or may have harmed a child. - possibly committed a criminal offence against or related to a child. - behaved towards a child or children in a way that indicates they would pose a risk of harm to children. - behaved or may have behaved in a way that indicates they may not be suitable to work with children. - then the governing body will follow the School's Procedure for Dealing with Allegations of Abuse Against Teachers and Other Employees and Volunteers, and the guidance set out in Part Four of Keeping Children Safe in Education DfE which is available from the Designated Safeguarding Lead.